IsuraNimalasri/Issa-Algo/README.md

 # Issa-Algo
-Here is my algo collection.This may be very useful to competitive programming newbies .
+Here is my algo collection.This may be very useful to competitive programming newbies .Not for masters :D :D :D